Drupal vs. WordPress Comparison

 Basically, what it allows you to do is build a website.
-You can create it from scratch, edit every aspect of it, create content on it, and do whatever else you need to do to manage your website.
+By choosing Drupal or WordPress or any other CMS you can create the website from scratch, edit every aspect of it, create content on it, and do whatever else you need to do in order to manage it.

 Nowadays, a lot of people use eCommerce platforms, like Shopify, to sell goods and services online.
 This wasn’t always the case.
 Shopify and its ilk are relatively new to the website game.
 In the past and in the present people used WordPress and other CMS platforms to sell their wares online.

 Before that, everyone was just using HTML to build websites.
 Really ugly websites.
 If you weren’t around for that version of the internet, consider yourself lucky.

 Content management systems have many different appearances in this day and age but the OG systems are open-sourced and allow mass customization.

 Most people have heard of WordPress.
 There is a reason for that.
 WordPress dominates the market.